UKCloud/documentation/articles/portal/ptl-how-restrict-access-vcloud-api.md

 You can restrict access to VMware Cloud Director/vCloud Director by creating an allowlist of acceptable IP addresses.
 This helps to prevent access from unauthorised sources as users will only be able to access VMware Cloud Director/vCloud Director if their request originates from an IP address on the allowlist.

-> [!NOTE]
+> [!IMPORTANT]
 > Enabling this option restricts access to both the vCloud API and the VMware Cloud Director/vCloud Director UI.

 > [!NOTE]
+> - Be careful when entering IP addresses.
+Entering the wrong address may make the API and UI inaccessible until you change the settings.
+>
-> When specifying IP addresses, you must use individual IP addresses.
+> - When specifying IP addresses, you must use individual IP addresses.
 You cannot restrict access to groups of IP addresses, for example by range or subnet.

-> [!IMPORTANT]
-> Be careful when entering IP addresses.
-Entering the wrong address may make the API and UI inaccessible and you will be unable to change the settings.
-If you lose access, contact UKCloud Support.

 ## Restricting access to VMware Cloud Director/vCloud Director